vachhaniparth96/build-a-game-tamagotchi-starter/README.md

 Hopefully, you're aware of how Tamagotchi is played.

-If not, you can read about it [here]), but in summary:
+If not, you can read about it [here](https://en.wikipedia.org/wiki/Tamagotchi#Gameplay), but in summary:

 - It's a one player game.
 - The player is tasked with keeping a creature alive as long as possible.